2021 Talk Dates

 Please reserve the following dates in your diary.
 We have alternated Monday and Tuesday to help those who cannot make one day or the other.
 Talks to be held at the Tetbury Goods Shed 10.00 for 10.30am.
 Free admission to Tetbury & District U3A members.
 Please show your membership card on arrival at the front desk.

-There will be refreshments afterwards and plenty of time to socialise for those of you who want to mingle with fellow members.
+There will be refreshments afterwards and plenty of time to socialise those of you who want to mingle with fellow members (subject to Covid rules on the day).
 There will also be a stand for new groups which are forming and as many Group Leaders as possible will be on hand to talk to members.

 This event will be admission free for members at the Goods Shed on 19th January at 10.00 am for a 10.30 start.
 New members can join at the door and non-members can enter for £5, which is refundable if converted to membership within 14 days.
 All are welcome.